|Color||Deriving its name from the color of its body, the silverfish typically appear shiny silver or pearl gray.|

 Newly hatched silverfish are white and squishy.
 They do not grow their characteristic silver scales for several weeks.
 Once the scales come in, young nymphs have the appearance of tiny adult silverfish.
 The insects continue to molt throughout their lives, maturing through over 60 instars and growing to an average size of 3/4″.

-When temperatures are favorable, silverfish grow from eggs to sexually mature adults in the span of a couple months.
+When temperatures are favorable, silverfish grow from eggs to sexually mature adults in the span of a couple of months.
 However, in colder climates, the process can take as long as two years.
 Silverfish are one of the few insect species that continue to molt even after reaching maturity.
 Adults congregate in musty areas to mate, and female silverfish are capable of producing thousands of offspring over the course of their lives.
 Adults live up to three years in ideal conditions.

 Primarily just a nuisance, silverfish are not known to transmit any diseases or cause structural damage to homes.
 For the most part, homeowners, museum workers, and librarians detest the creature because of its appetite for books and paper.
 Damages can be costly, especially if rare or antique pieces are fed on.